MattBidewell/mattbidewell/README.md

 # Hello world 👋

-I'm Matt, an software engineer currently working [@beamery](https://beamery.com/) in London.
+I'm Matt, a software engineer currently working [@beamery](https://beamery.com/) in London.

 A little about me, I'm passionate about open source software, cybersecurity and developing in the open.